machingclee/machingclee.github.io/static/media/413-batch-insert.27c48d61.md

 student.addPackage(savedPackage)
 studentRepository.save(student)
 ```
 then a bidirectional relation will be figured out by dirty check mechanism.
-However, as we will be turning the managed entity `student`  to a detached state using `entityManager.clear()`, the record for bidirectional binding is lost (so a `savedPackage.student = student` is necessary before `flush()`-ing it):
+However, as we will be turning the managed entity `student`  to a ***detached state*** via `entityManager.clear()` implicitly in `escapeFromDirtyCheck`.
+The record for bidirectional binding will be lost and thus `savedPackage.student = student` is necessary before  we `flush()` it.

+Next we still rely on domain behaviour for domain invariance, but the behaviour will output entities for persistence.
+We batch insert/delete the entities via generated SQL:

 ```kotlin-34{53-62}